alonrot/userES/README.md

 	The Journal of Machine Learning Research (JMLR), 2012, accepted.

 This code has been used to automatically tune parameters of a Linear Quadratic Regulator (LQR) for a robot arm to balance an inverted pole.
-See the associated publication [here](https://arxiv.org/abs/1605.01950).
+See the associated publication [here](https://arxiv.org/abs/1605.01950) and a video description of the method and the results [here](https://youtu.be/TrGc4qp3pDM).

 	Alonso Marco, Philipp Hennig, Jeannette Bohg, Stefan Schaal, Sebastian Trimpe, "Automatic LQR Tuning Based on Gaussian Process Global Optimization",